chayale90/Avia-HomeWork/README.md

 Create a React component that renders the provided HTML page, and loads the customer data from the sample JSON file into the table.

 2. Search Field
 Implement a search field that allows users to search for a specific customer based on their name or phone number.
-The table should be filtered dynamically as the user types in the search field.
+The table filter dynamically as the user types in the search field.

 3. Filtering by Plan
 Add an option to filter customers based on their plan.